 Writing a Will is one of the most sensible decisions you will make, but it is also important to keep this Will updated.
-It is recommended that you update your Will after any significant life changing event; Hilary Hargreaves, Associate in our Wills, Probate and Estate Planning department explains more here about these events and why they could impact your future if you leave your Will out of date.
+It is recommended that you update your Will after any significant life changing event; Our Wills, Probate and Estate Planning department explains more here about these events and why they could impact your future if you leave your Will out of date.

 If you have moved home since you last wrote your Will you should review it as the size of your estate may have changed, either through the value of the property or any capital you have from the sale of your previous home.
 In the event that you have downsized, you may have sold some of your possessions that were specified in your previous Will and so are no longer be available for the named beneficiaries.